November 13–21, 2014 North American winter storm: Impact

 Several counties were heavily impacted, with areas in and around Buffalo, New York, particularly the city's southern suburbs, receiving snowfall totals in the range of 5–7 ft, killing at least 26 people; most of the deaths were caused by heart attacks from overexertion trying to remove the snow.
 Under the sheer weight of the snow, roofs began collapsing.
-As the New York State Thruway became impassable, many motorists became trapped, including Niagara University's women's basketball team.
+As the New York State Thruway became impassable, and Amtrak suspended service from Albany to westward destinations like Buffalo, Toronto and Cleveland, many motorists became trapped, including Niagara University's women's basketball team.
 With a forecast for warmer temperatures and rain, fears of potentially severe flooding due to the melting snow quickly arose.
 The maximum snowfall recorded from the storm was 88 in in the hamlet of Cowlesville, in the Town of Bennington in Wyoming County and bordering Erie County.

 Radio station WWKB was knocked off the air due to the event, but other radio and television stations were mostly unaffected, as their studios were located outside the snowbelt; those with news bureaus went wall-to-wall with coverage for the entire week and contributed reports to the national networks.
 WBEN prepared for the event by making sure those of its reporters who lived in the southern suburbs found accommodations north of the city before the event, ensuring they could make it to the station when the storm hit.

 Many local school districts in and around Buffalo closed for more than a week in order to remove snow and assess possible damage to property.